nphlp/EcoService/README.md

   pnpm run fixtures
   ```

-- If needed you can reload or reset
+- (optional) If needed you can reload or reset

   ```bash
   pnpm run reload